I came to Africa with mixed motives.

 I came because I’ve never felt as close to God as I wanted to.
 As a kid, I idolized expats—especially the ones who did charity work—imagining that they had a special trust relationship with God.
-I thought that maybe if I went overseas, I’d have that kind of relationship too.
+I thought that maybe if I to live overseas, I’d have that kind of relationship too.

-I came because going overseas was my childhood dream.
+I came because living overseas was my childhood dream.
 As I was getting ready to shift gears in my career, I realized there was nothing standing in between me and the dream—so why not?

 Like I said, mixed motives.

 But going overseas isn’t magical.
 I have definitely grown a lot, but it hasn’t changed me in all the ways that I wanted it to.
 On the down days, I wonder what I’m even doing here.
-If it’s all about following Jesus from inside our own cultural contexts, shouldn’t I be following him back home where I’m best equipped to do so?
 Is this trip just a convoluted self-discovery project?

 Yeah, I’m a kind of a mess at the moment.

 But I keep coming back to a conversation I had with Jesus on our Ignatian adventure last year.
 It was dark outside and we were sitting together on the deck of a ship.
 We were staring at a snarled mass that I had dragged up from the ocean floor in a previous prayer session.
 I described it in my journal like this:

 I am sitting on the deck, knees pulled up to my chest, staring at the dark, tangled mass.
 It seems even bigger now than it was when I carried it up from the ocean floor, and tangled up in the fear, I see resentment, anger, unforgiveness, doubt—everything that’s wrong with me.
 He is sitting next to me, looking at me, looking at it.